 Mathematic skills needed for the exam

 How you will benefit

 Develop a course pacing guide by unit/topic to incorporate the full scope of your AP Physics course into your school’s academic calendar

-Practice applying the scoring rubrics from the most recent AP Physics C exam to actual samples of student work
+Practice applying the scoring rubrics for the new Practice AP Physics C exams to samples of student work

-Acquire ready-to-use strategies and pedagogical tools to use in your AP Physics class
+Acquire ready-to-use strategies and pedagogical tools to use in your AP Physics C class